Vexed01/Vex-Cogs/docs/cogs/system.rst

 and when they logged in.

 Platforms: Windows, Linux, Mac OS
 .. note:: PID is not available on Windows.
-Terminal is ususally ``Unknown`` Windows.
+Terminal is usually ``Unknown``